Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State vs. JMU Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest at Value City Arena has the Ohio State Buckeyes (25-7) going head to head against the James Madison Dukes (26-7) at 1:30 PM ET (on March 18).
-Our computer prediction projects a lopsided 78-62 win as our model heavily favors Ohio State.
+Saturday's contest between the Ohio State Buckeyes (25-7) and James Madison Dukes (26-7) matching up at Value City Arena has a projected final score of 78-62 (according to our computer prediction) in favor of heavily favored Ohio State, so it should be a one-sided matchup.
+The game will begin at 1:30 PM ET on March 18.

-The Buckeyes are coming off of a 105-72 loss to Iowa in their last game on Sunday.
+The Buckeyes are coming off of a 105-72 loss to Iowa in their most recent game on Sunday.

 Ohio State vs. JMU Game Info